MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

 This section describes how to import a network controller service template into your VMM library.
 Before importing a network controller service template, download the template and related resources to your computer from the  [Microsoft SDN GitHub repository](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/NC).
 You will find four service templates at the repository.
 While production service templates deploy a three node network controller, standalone service templates deploy a single node network controller.
 Use the Network Controller Production Generation 1 VM Service Template for this deployment.

->[!NOTE] For TP5, the Network Controller Service template scale-in and scale-out is not supported.
+For TP5, the Network Controller Service template scale-in and scale-out is not supported.

 The previous link also contains three custom resource folders: NCSetup.cr, ServerCertificate.cr, and TrustedRootCertificate.cr folders.
 Ensure you import these resources into the VMM Library and refresh the library before proceeding further.